Cholesterol Reducing Foods Fruits, Nuts

 Cholesterol-Raising Foods: Know Your Enemy!

-Some foods that are high in cholesterol and saturated fat include:
+Some foods that are high in fat and saturated fat include:

 - Fatty meats, such as bacon, mutton, sausage, and red meat